uofuseismo/umps/README.md

    2. Addresses the network exploration problem with a hub and spoke model.
    3. Can validate connections.

+This software was initially presented in On-premises Integration of Machine Learning Models at UUSS - Distributed Computing and Messaging at the SSA 2022 conference.

 # Compiling

-Currently, the software has only been used on Ubuntu20.
-I anticipate there will be no issues for using later flavors of Ubuntu.
-However, you may find it difficult to switch to other operating systems since they may have minimal to non-existant C++20 support.
+Currently, the software has been compiled on Ubuntu20 and Ubuntu22 however, UMPS has only been used on Ubuntu20.
+And while I anticipate there will be no issues for using other flavors of Ubuntu I do anticipate great difficulty in switching to Fedora/Centos/OSX.
 For these instances I recommend installing and using the latest LLVM compiler suite.
+Additionally, the default pathing is not OSX/Windows-friendly so good luck with that.

 Regardless, prior to attempting to compile the software you must clear the following dependencies